aws/amazon-vpc-cni-k8s/README.md

 Specifies the veth prefix used to generate the host-side veth device name for the CNI.
 The prefix can be at most 4 characters long.
 The prefixes `eth`, `vlan`, and `lo` are reserved by the CNI plugin and cannot be specified.
 We recommend using prefix name not shared by any other network interfaces on the worker node instance.

+#### `AWS_VPC_K8S_CNI_VETH_PEER_NAMESPACE`

+Type: Boolean as a String

+Default: `false`

+Specifies whether the CNI creates the host-side veth peer directly in the host network namespace.
+The default value preserves the existing behavior of creating both ends in the pod network namespace and moving the host-side peer to the host network namespace.

 #### `ADDITIONAL_ENI_TAGS` (v1.6.0+)

 Type: String